KamalIbrahim01/KamalIbrahim01/README.md

 I'm a Computer Science student with a background in education and a growing focus on **Data Analytics and Business Intelligence**.

-I work primarily with **Excel, Power BI, SQL, and Python**, using them to organize and prepare data, identify patterns, build interactive dashboards, and communicate findings clearly.
+I work primarily with **Excel, Power BI, SQL, and Python**, using them to organize and prepare data, identify patterns, build dashboards, and communicate findings clearly.

-I'm particularly interested in understanding not just **what happened in the data**, but also **why it happened and what a business can do about it**.
+I'm interested in understanding not only **what happened in the data**, but also **why it happened and what can be done about it**.

 ---